Updated September 13, 2017. Changes include:

 If you’re the one doing the audit, you want to get it done as quickly as possible.
 Take advantage of the structure of the sheet to group things

 Take advantage of the structure of the sheet by showing only the issues you’re inspecting right now.
 Try filtering by the “Where” column—for “Google Search Console”, for instance.
 This will let you grade all Issues for that tool at once.

 We want to learn from you, too

-This checklist is intended to be a living document.
+This checklist is a living document.
 We appreciate any feedback you have.
 Feel free to jump in the comments section here or find me on Twitter: @BenjaminEstes.

 Interested in working with us?

-This audit is just one example of the way Distilled approaches consulting.
-We aren’t limited to SEO—we also help our clients with marketing strategy, content creation and production, paid search, and more.
+This audit is an example of the way Distilled approaches consulting.
+We aren’t limited to SEO—we also help our clients with marketing strategy, content design and production, paid search, and more.
 If our approach sounds interesting, please reach out!